micmejia/bible-dump/NKJV/Ezekiel/Ezek 6.md

 "Son of man, set your face toward the mountains of Israel, and prophesy against them,

 ###### 3
 and say, 'O mountains of Israel, hear the word of the Lord God!
-Thus says the Lord God to the mountains, to the hills, to the ravines, and to the valleys: "Indeed I, _even_ I, will bring a sword against you, and I will destroy your [^a]high places.
+Thus says the Lord God to the mountains, to the hills, to the ravines, and to the valleys: "Indeed I, _even_ I, will bring a sword against you, and I will destroy your high places.

 ###### 4
 Then your altars shall be desolate, your incense altars shall be broken, and I will cast down your slain _men_ before your idols.